aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 Once the new release is out, please update https://releases.wagtail.io/latest.txt accordingly.

 1. Edit [latest.txt](https://releases.wagtail.io/latest.txt) to match the new release version.
-1. Log in to AWS.
+2. Log in to AWS.
 The credentials are in pwman under "Amazon Web Services".
-2. Upload the new latest.txt to the releases.wagtail.io bucket.
+3. Upload the new latest.txt to the releases.wagtail.io bucket.
+4. Change the file permissions to be World readable.

 Note that the expected release.txt format is as follows: